By Lenn Robbins

 What’s worse?
 To be misunderstood as a teenager or to be disrespected as a man?

-Sadly, one of the greatest college and professional basketball players of all time is also one of the only few who can ponder that question, wounds and all.
+Sadly, one of the greatest college and professional basketball players of all time is also one of a few who can ponder that question, wounds and all.

 When Patrick Ewing played for Georgetown, he became the on court, focal point of Hoya Paranoia.
 His reticence, not uncommon for a person from the Caribbean, was interpreted as arrogance, or worse, ignorance.